-- Formal Presentations to: 40 organizations with 151 people in attendance - > Meetings and Phone Interviews: with 9 organizations 13 people - Presented to: 10 City Departments - Citizen Contact by Phone or E-mail: 12 individual
+- > Formal Presentations to: 40 organizations with 151 people in attendance - > Meetings and Phone Interviews: with 9 organizations 13 people - Presented to: 10 City Departments - > Citizen Contact by Phone or E-mail: 12 individual

 For a total outreach of 201 people and 59 organizations.
+Specifics about these contacts are located in the Attachments.